How Does the Disqualification work? What is the Insolvency Service Role?

 - What the Insolvency Service think you’ve done that makes you unfit to be a director.

-- How you can respond.
+- How you can respond to all.

 Top Tip: We recommend you seek legal advice at this point.
 In our experience, directors who choose to respond to The Insolvency Service themselves, without having considered legal advice, can often have a detrimental effect on their case.

-B) Give The Insolvency Service a ‘disqualification undertaking’ – this means you voluntarily disqualify yourself, and ends this action against you.
+B) Give The Insolvency Service a ‘disqualification undertaking’ – this means you voluntarily disqualify yourself, and it ends this action against you.

 The second option given above, is worth while if you admit that you have acted wrongly.
 Meaning, that you are likely to receive lower penalty on the period of disqualification.